dlschwartz/2019cHIST630/schematron.markdown

 The value that Schematron brings to our ODD is the ability to write context-specific rules.
 We can write general customizations for how a \<p\> element can function in the whole TEI document using pure ODD.
-However, if some of the behaviors of the \<p\> element differ based on whether it appears in the header or the body of the document then I need Schematron.
+However, if some of the behaviors of the \<p\> element need to differ based on whether, for example, it appears in the header or the body of the document then we use Schematron.

 ```
 <sch:pattern>